Transportation in Florida: Public transportation

 Miami's public transportation is served by Miami-Dade Transit, which runs Metrorail, a heavy rail rapid transit system; Metromover, a people mover train system in Downtown Miami; and Metrobus, Miami-Dade's bus system.
 Metrorail runs throughout Miami-Dade County and has 23 stations on a 24.4 mi track connecting to Downtown Miami's Metromover and Tri-Rail.
 Metromover has three lines and 21 stations on a 4.4 mi track connecting Uptown and the Brickell Financial District inside of Downtown Miami.
 Outside of Miami-Dade County, public transit in the South Florida metropolitan area is served by Broward County Transit and Palm Tran; commuter rail service is provided by Tri-Rail, with 19 stations including the region's three international airports.

 Tampa and its surrounding area is served by buses run by Hillsborough Area Regional Transit, or HART for short.
 In addition, HART runs continuous trolley services in downtown Tampa in the form of the TECO Line Streetcar, a heritage streetcar line sponsored by Tampa Electric Company.
 Pinellas County and St. Petersburg provide similar services through the Pinellas Suncoast Transit Authority, or PSTA for short.
 The beaches of Pinellas County have their own bus system run by PSTA called the Suncoast Beach Trolley.
 Downtown St. Petersburg also has a separate bus system, known as The Looper.
 The Cross-Bay Ferry has connected Tampa's Channelside District to Downtown St. Petersburg since 2016.

-Greater Orlando utilizes the Lynx bus system, which also operates a free bus rapid transit service in downtown Orlando.
+Greater Orlando utilizes the Lynx bus system, which also operates a free bus rapid transit service in downtown Orlando called LYMMO.
 A commuter rail service – SunRail – also serves the Metro Orlando area.
 The Walt Disney World Resort is also located in this area and is served by Disney Transport, its own internal transportation system consisting of buses, watercraft, parking lot trams, and the Walt Disney World Monorail System.
 The latter is one of the busiest mass transit rail systems in North America, with over 150,000 riders served each day.

 Public transportation in Jacksonville is provided by Jacksonville Transportation Authority (JTA), operating bus service, trolleys, paratransit, and a people mover.
 The people mover, known as the JTA Skyway is located in downtown Jacksonville, and operates 8 stations along a 2.5 mi track.
 Bus service as well as paratransit service is provided around Duval County and partially in Clay County.
 JTA operates three trolley lines in three different neighborhoods: Downtown, Riverside, and Jacksonville Beach.
 The entire JTA system has a daily ridership of over 42,000.

 In Volusia County, VoTran provides bus transportation throughout the entire county.
 Express service to Orlando was provided between 1998 and 2014 and has since been replaced by SunRail.

 In Polk County, the Citrus Connection and Winter Haven Area Transit (WHAT) provide regional transportation in the cities of Lakeland, Bartow, Winter Haven, Auburndale and smaller surrounding municipalities and unincorporated areas.
 WHAT connects with the Lynx system at Haines City.